telerik/xaml-docs/controls/radgauge/getting-started/creating-linear-gauge.md

 ## Defining a Linear Gauge with a Linear Scale

 The linear gauge type is represented by the __HorizontalLinearGauge__ or __VerticalLinearGauge__ class.
 You can use either of them to have vertical or horizontal orientated gauges.
 The linear gauge control is used for wrapping linear scales.
 You can place one or more __LinearScale__ objects inside of it.
-In order to define a scale inside the __LinearGauge__ control you have to use the __LinearScale__ control.
+In order to define a scale inside the __LinearGauge__ control, you have to use the __LinearScale__ control.
 The __LinearGauge__ works as an __ItemsControl__, which takes __LinearScale__ controls as items.
 This means that you can have more than one scale inside the linear gauge.

 >To use the __RadGauge__ control and its components in XAML you have to declare the following namespace:
 >`xmlns:telerik="http://schemas.telerik.com/2008/xaml/presentation"`